Daly City, California: Culture

-The Cow Palace arena grounds straddle the border with San Francisco and is the home for the annual Grand National Rodeo, Horse & Stock Show.
-It has hosted diverse events such as concerts by the Beatles, the now-Golden State Warriors and their early appearances in the NBA Finals, the NHL San Jose Sharks hockey team, two short-lived minor league hockey teams (the IHL San Francisco Spiders and ECHL San Francisco Bulls), and two Republican National Conventions (in 1956 and 1964).
+The Cow Palace arena grounds straddle the border with San Francisco and is the home for the annual Grand National Rodeo, Horse, and Stock Show.
+It has hosted events such as concerts by the Beatles, the now-Golden State Warriors and their early appearances in the NBA Finals, the NHL San Jose Sharks hockey team, two short-lived minor-league hockey teams (the IHL San Francisco Spiders and ECHL San Francisco Bulls), and two Republican National Conventions (in 1956 and 1964).

 Century 20 Daly City is a modern megaplex movie theatre opened in 2002 as part of the Pacific Plaza business and retail development.

 Several golf courses are located within or straddle the border with San Francisco.
 The Olympic Club has hosted the USGA U.S. Open five times, most recently in 2012, and will host both the 2028 PGA Championship and the 2032 Ryder Cup.
-The private San Francisco Golf Club and Lake Merced Golf Club have part or all of their course in Daly City.
+The private San Francisco Golf Club and Lake Merced Golf Club have part or all of their courses in Daly City.
 The Golden Gate National Recreation Area includes the city's Thornton Beach.
-The topography of this area (due to the San Andreas fault) is conducive to paragliding and hang gliding.
+The topography of this area (due to the San Andreas Fault) is conducive to paragliding and hang gliding.

 Daly City and neighboring Colma have emerged as shopping meccas for San Francisco residents.
 A combination of plentiful free parking space (compared to the constrained and expensive parking options in San Francisco) and San Mateo County's historically slightly lower state sales tax rate have contributed to this trend.
-Many big box retailers that are unable to operate in San Francisco due to real estate prices, space restrictions, or political / community opposition have opened stores in the Serramonte and Westlake neighborhoods.
+Many big box retailers that are unable to operate in San Francisco due to real-estate prices, space restrictions, or political or community opposition have opened stores in the Serramonte and Westlake neighborhoods.
 Daly City's shopping centers are Serramonte Center and Westlake Shopping Center.